Group testing and local search: is there a computational-statistical gap?: Abstract

 \section{Abstract}

 Group testing is a fundamental problem in statistical inference with many real-world applications, including the need for massive group testing during the ongoing COVID-19 pandemic.
-The goal is to detect a set of $k$ defective items out of a population of size $p$ using $n \ll p$ tests.
-Towards that end, one is allowed to utilize a procedure that can test groups of items, in which each test is returned positive if and only if at least one item in the group is defective.
 In this paper we study the task of \emph{approximate recovery}, in which we tolerate having a small number of incorrectly classified items.

-One of the most well-known, optimal, and easy to implement testing procedures is the \emph{non-adaptive Bernoulli group testing problem}, where all tests are conducted in parallel, and each item is chosen to be part of any certain test independently with some fixed probability.
+One of the most well-known, optimal, and easy to implement testing procedures is the \emph{non-adaptive Bernoulli group testing}, where all tests are conducted in parallel, and each item is chosen to be part of any certain test independently with some fixed probability.
 In this setting, there is an observed gap between the number of tests above which recovery is information theoretically possible, and the number of tests required by the currently best known efficient algorithms to succeed.
-Often times such gaps are explained by a phase transition in the landscape of the solution space of the problem (an \textit{Overlap Gap Property (OGP)} phase transition).
-In this paper we seek to understand whether such a phenomenon takes place for Bernoulli group testing as well.
+In this paper we seek to understand whether this computational-statistical gap can be closed.
 Our main contributions are the following:

 \begin{enumerate}